Art therapy & counselling services

 Who I’ve worked with

-I’ve worked at headspace on a program for children and young people with mental health issues.
-Many of these young people experienced abuse, neglect, grief and loss, and I have first-hand experience of working with emotional trauma.
+I’ve extensive experience working with adolescents and young people.
+I’ve worked at headspace on a program for children and young people with mental health issues, as well as at Wetsmead Children’s Hospital on the psychiatric ward.
+Many of the young people I’ve worked with have experienced abuse, neglect, grief and loss, and I have first-hand experience of working with complex trauma.

 I’ve worked with adults with different mental health issues, including PTSD and complex trauma, DID, depression and anxiety.